gradle/native-samples/README.md

 ### Debug and release variants

-The Swift/C++ plugins add a 'debug' and 'release' variant for each library or application.
+The Swift and C++ plugins add a 'debug' and 'release' variant for each library or application.
 By default, the `assemble` task will build the debug variant only.

 You can also use the `assembleDebug` and `assembleRelease` tasks to build a specific variant, or both variants.